-Its history dates back to the dawn of our era, was also involved in the battles between the Arab and Catholic world and still retains some medieval remains.
+Its history dates back to the dawn of our era, it was also involved in the struggles between the Arab and Catholic worlds and still preserves some medieval remains.
 Its imposing church was built in the 17th century.

-In the decade of the sixties its inhabitants abandoned, little by little, until the last inhabitant left, very to his regret, in 1971 the village.
-Time and abandonment did their job and when we arrived at the village it was invaded by weeds and thorns and in such a ruinous state that it seemed practically demolished.
+In the 1960s its inhabitants gradually left, until the last inhabitant left, much to his regret, in 1971.
+Time and neglect did their work and when we found it, it was overgrown with weeds and in such a dilapidated state that it looked practically demolished.
 The fountains had dried up, the cisterns were broken and there were no roofs left to collect rainwater.

-We have spent the last 6 years dedicated to rehabilitation, reconstruction and creation of basic living spaces, to the search and management of water, that so very essential element to develop life.
-We accommodated animals, prepared orchards and gardens, lived together, celebrating and planning how to make better use of our energy and the resources around us.
+We have spent the last 8 years engaged in rehabilitation, reconstruction and creation of basic living spaces; finding and managing the water that is so essential for life, accommodating domestic animals, digging gardens, living together, celebrating and planning how to make the best use of our energy and resources.

-In this time we have managed to rebuilt homes with roofs that shelter us, some communal and some of our own.
-We have left behind the tents, the open-air kitchen and the barge cutter as the star tool of the day.
-Now not everything is in ruins, the village is full of flowers, we can enjoy our gardens and take a hot shower at the end of the day.
+In this time we have managed to have roofs that shelter us, some common and some of our own, we have left behind the tents, the open-air kitchen and the hedge cutter as the star tool of the day.
+Now it’s not all ruins anymore, the village is full of flowers, we can enjoy our orchards and take a hot shower at the end of the day…